jontofront/ecoNET-300-Home-Assistant-Integration/scripts/README.md

 # ecoNET-300 Scripts

-This directory contains utility scripts for working with the ecoNET-300 integration.
+This directory contains essential utility scripts for working with the ecoNET-300 integration.

 ## 🧪 API Endpoint Testing Script